-Oaks are one of the most economically and ecologically important species groups found in the hardwood forests of Mississippi.
-In addition to providing high-quality, valuable wood, oaks serve critical roles for watershed health and recreation, as well as provide cover and food for wildlife.
+Oak species are one of the most economically and ecologically important species found in the hardwood forests of Mississippi.
+In addition to providing high-guality, valuable wood, oaks serve critical roles for watershed health and recreation, as well as provide cover and food for wildlife.
 Although older oak stands can provide cavities for a wide range of wildlife species, many people are more interested in the fruit of these species.
-Hard mast is a term that applies to the fruit of oak (acorns), hickory, pecan, walnut, and beech trees (nuts).
+Hard mast is a term that applies to the fruit (nuts) of oak (acorns), hickory, pecan, walnut, and beech trees.
 Hard mast is an important food source used by a variety of wildlife species, including white-tailed deer, wild turkeys, squirrels, ducks, and many nongame birds and mammals.
-While available primarily during fall and winter months, acorns and nuts are an important food source for wildlife due to their widespread occurrence, palatability, nutritive quality, and availability during a time when other food is not available.
+While available primarily during fall and winter months, acorns and nuts are an important source of food for wildlife due to their widespread occurrence, palatability, nutritive quality, and availability during a time when other food sources are not available.

-Most individuals concerned with increasing mast production for wildlife food are only concerned with increasing acorn production in oaks and pay relatively little attention to other hard mast species (e.g., hickories, walnuts, beeches, etc.).
+Most individuals concerned with increasing mast production for wildlife food are only concerned with increasing acorn production (oak species) and pay relatively little attention to other hard mast species (e.g., hickories, walnuts, beeches, etc.).
 Many of these landowners attempt to supplement their properties with nonnative oak species such as sawtooth oak (native to eastern Asia) in an effort to produce greater quantities of acorns during hunting seasons.
 These landowners tend to be drawn to the species' fast growth, early acorn production, and heavy mast crops.
-While sawtooth oak has these attributes, the tree may not serve as well in this role as many believe.
-Mississippi hunting seasons typically start in early October, and, by
+While sawtooth oak has these attributes, the tree may not serve in this role as suitably as many believe.
+Mississippi hunting seasons typically start in early October, and, by this time, the typical sawtooth acorn crop will be either gone or in the last stages of acorn drop.
+Most sawtooth trees start acorn drop in mid-August to early September and are finished by the time hunters enter the woods to hunt over the year's crop.
+Additionally, sawtooth oak wood is prone to splitting, is characteristically branchy, and does not form quality singlestem logs as it matures.
+Such characteristics make sawtooth an undesirable timber species.

 Figure 1.
 Stand of red oaks thinned to increase growth and improve browse availability for deer.
-Photo by Cody Rainer, MS Army National Guard.
+Photo by Cody Rainer.